• Products

 • Proactive/significant activities are the ones that contribute to the health and growth of your business, such as trainings, marketing, strategic planning, and building your competencies.
 This is your $10,000/hour work.
 These tasks are the high-leverage activities that move the needle, but are most often pushed aside because they don’t have the same sense of urgency as the other two categories.

-Identify your pillars to increase more by doing less.
+Identify your pillars to achieve more by doing less.